|

 August 14th, 1888 also happened to be Ernest Lawrence Thayer’s 25th

+birthday.
 The poem made De Wolf Hopper

 famous, and Hopper made the poem famous.
 By his own estimate he recited